AbdelrahmanAlasha/Device-Price-Classification/README.md

 # Device Price Classification System Using AI, Java Spring Boot and Flask
 # Project Intro
-This project is an AI-based system designed to classify device prices based on their characteristics
+This project leverages AI to classify device prices based on their specific characteristics.

 The project mainly consist of 3 parts: